ryan1288/behaviour_cloning/README.md

 ### Model Architecture

-My model consists is based off of the LeNet Architecture but fully retrained for my training data with a different optimizer and one output.
+My model is based off of the LeNet Architecture but fully retrained using my training data with a different optimizer and a single output.
 The code for generating and training models are all in `model.py`.
+The video can be found as `video.mp4` and the created model can be driven using `drive.py` with `model.h5` using the `python drive.py model.h5` command.

 As shown below, the LeNet architecture was used with no major modifications, but pre-processing and modifications were added.
 ![][image1]

-I also tried the Nvidia self-driving car architecture using deep learning interchangably and compared the two's performance.
+I also tested the Nvidia self-driving car architecture concurrently and compared the two architectures' performance.
 <img src="report_images/Nvidia.png" width="300">

-Both tested models include ReLU layers to introduce nonlinearity [Code line 105 (and all other convolutional layers)], and the data is normalized in the model using a Keras lambda layer [Code line 104 and 135].
+Both models include ReLU layers to introduce nonlinearity [Code line 105 (and all other convolutional layers)], and the data is normalized in the model using a Lambda layer [Code line 104 and 135].

 ### Reduce Overfitting
 Both models contain dropout layers in order to reduce overfitting [Code line 111 (and after all other fully connected layers)].

-Max Pooling was also used in the LeNet architecture [Code lines 106 and 108], reducing the size of hte feature map between after each convolutional layer.
+Max Pooling was also used in the LeNet architecture [Code lines 106 and 108], reducing the size of the feature map after each convolutional layer.

 After validating the training on different data sets (or a mix of them) to ensure the model isn't overfitting, the model was used to autonomously drive the car successfully through the track without leaving the drivable area.